If you’re not getting the results you’d hoped for from all areas of your organic garden, it may be time to do some soil sample testing.

 It’s really worth the small investment to do some soil sample testing to get some more detailed information before you decide what to feed your soil.

 So how do you take a good soil sample?
 You basically want to get… well, a good sampling of all the soil in your garden…

 Most backyard gardeners probably won’t want to pay for separate analyses for each area of their garden, so the best way is to mix soil from several different locations, leaving out any really weird areas that would skew the results.

 How to actually get the soil sample for testing?
 In at least a few different areas, dig a hole and then use a clean shovel to take a vertical slice of soil from the side of the hole, from the surface right down to about 6 inches.

-Most of the labs out there still have a chemical mindset when it comes to making fertilizer recommendations.
+In spite of the increasing numbers of people doing organic gardening, most of the labs out there still have a chemical mindset when it comes to making fertilizer recommendations.

 The two labs I use most are Crop Services International (CSI – coincidence? hmm…) and International Ag Labs.

 A test should cost $50-75, including their recommendations for which fertilizers you need.

 You could even pay as little as $20-25 if you learn how to interpret the test yourself.
 One of my favorite books on analyzing soil test results is The Ideal Soil.